-The short version: I care about systems that remain explainable after they become real.
+The short version: I care about systems that remain understandable after they become real.
 That usually means explicit models, strong interfaces, careful data representation, reproducible builds, observable runtime behavior, and enough skepticism about abstractions to use them well rather than ornamentally.

 What this site is